Thriftpy/thriftpy/README.rst

   import the 'pingpong.thrift' file as module.

 - Pure python, standalone implemention.
 No longer need to compile & install the 'thrift' package.
-All you need is python and thrift file.
+All you need is thrift file.

 - Easy RPC server/client setup.